Communicating with Tags¶

 processing steps.
 The attached encapsulation request may be changed several times

-during packet processing, new protocols may be added, already added protocols
+during packet processing; new protocols may be added, already added protocols

-may be removed, and so on.
+may be removed, etc.

 For example, the IP protocol determines the outgoing interface using the routing